 I'm honored when people see a food product and think of me.
 Such was the case when I received this email from my buddy, Ara Kassabian from Los Angeles.

-Harvest Song ventures?
+“Robyn, Have you tried the artisanal preserves from Harvest Song ventures?
 I ran across one in a local store the other day and it is amazingly yummy.
 They apparently won a bunch of awards as well.
 I think they are funded by the Tufenkian Foundation.
 I immediately thought of you when I tasted it."

 Thanks, Ara, that’s so sweet (literally)!